| ||

 The international promotion of Hungarian literature together with the Hungarian and foreign reception of Hungarian authors living abroad also comes into focus for a moment or two.
 I have intended to highlight this approach, too.
 This kind of perspective and information significantly contributes to our self-knowledge.
 To make the picture complete, Jolanta Jastrzębska is asked about the effect of Hungarian and Polish literature on Dutch culture.
 Can they show a mirror to it, reinforce it, and what kind of absences or shortcomings can they externalise for Dutch literature?
 And if it cannot be answered this way, she is kindly asked to provide us with an introduction to the unknown Dutch literature - in relationship with what has been discussed so far...

-to several works of world literature in a third, transmitting language, the Slovak.
+We are at the crossroads of cultures - both our literature and ourselves.
+If not as spectacularly as our above-mentioned colleague, the number of connections is at least two for almost every member of the collaboration.
+Krisztián Benyovszky had an interesting remark on our second volume at its promotion programme.
+He highlighted that Anita Klujber had interpreted a book read in a third language in the most natural manner, without hiding the fact or giving excuses for it.
+It reminded him of his own intellectual context: that he had got to several works of world literature in a third, transmitting language, the Slovak.
 His "confession" was a revelation for the participants of the programme - bringing about a consensus on the necessity of translations, adding that sometimes what we can read is not the original and not a translation to our mother tongue either.
 We may consult "other", seemingly unjustifiable texts in a third language because of practical ('access') reasons, which also demonstrates the way things go, the logic of culture's functioning, its pragmatic nature.
 Now we can admit explicitly that we perceive various phenomena in the world by a multiple mediation process - together with its inspirations and dangers.
 We are at the translator's mercy, which is an old problem (it was horrible to face with the mixing up of realia in the French criticism on Szabó Magda's autobiographical novel The Door (Ajtó), a selection of which was published in ÉS[2]); however, we are on the way to realise that existence by translation is a general ontological model as our whole life is pervaded by mediation.
 There are more progressive examples for the latter (the same column in ÉS provides significant Norwegian criticisms on The Failure (my translation of the title) [A kudarc] by Imre Kertész - interpreting it as a unique reconsideration of metafiction).
 The translation of a work is a cultural (re)interpretation; a link to, and the expansion of, the horizon.
 The text's coming to existence in a new language develops its double identity, moreover, the work will be reborn at a certain point of a different semantic-cultural network.
+Although our approaches were different, everybody reflected on this dimension.
+Nobody was unaffected by the new ontological status of a text after its translation.
+The effects of lingual differences may be registered at several points because the translations we make and on which we depend necessarily rewrite the semiotic structure of the source language.
+Language gets going at different points and enables us to use different puns different from the original.
+The present volume has specially raised our interest very much in terms of tracing the similarities and differences of the texture and the semantic map between that the source and the target language.
+The cultural realia do not correspond to each other, they essentially diverge.
+This is the precept of interculturality and translation-hermeneutics.
+The ways of converting, the compatibility of languages and cultures are inherent questions of our project.
+Our authors are mostly translators as well, at once and give an account on their experience; in addition, they follow with attention how the translated works function in the given country.

 We explain and we paraphrase the titles and puns which cannot be translated.
 Our new colleague also seem to be sensitive to the possibilities implied by the language (Hammer P/C 3).
 Hammer is asked about the feedback of the Hungarian paronomasia of "hal, hallás, halál"[3] together with the polysemous nature of the word "nyelv"[4] to the original; what kind of semiotic space is activated and substituted in terms of Hungarian and German?
 What kind of effect do "nyelvhalak"[5] have in the German texts in which neither "halál", "hallás" nor "nyelv" can function as the echo of "Sprache", in addition, the name of the protagonist, "Nema"[6], needs to be explained in the work?
 Are the texts by Terezia Mora (and, partly, by Yoko Tawada) only for the bilingual reader?